-English-language abstracts are taken directly from the published article.
+English-language abstracts are as supplied by the publisher or taken directly from the published article.
 If the article does not have a published abstract, the National Library of Medicine does not create one, thus the record lacks the Abstract element.
-If a collaborating data producer has created an abstract, it will appear in the Other Abstract (OAB) field.
-This field may be used in addition to or instead of Abstract.
+However, in the absence of a formally labeled abstract in the published article, text from a substantive "summary," "summary and conclusions," or "conclusions and summary" may be used.

 Publishers have given the National Library of Medicine permission to use abstracts for which they claim copyright.
 NLM does not hold copyright on the abstracts in MEDLINE.
 Users should obtain an opinion from their legal counsel for any use they plan for the abstracts in the database.

 Generally, there are no abstracts for records created before 1975.
 However, starting in April 2007 NLM began to add abstracts from articles in PubMed Central (PMC) to the equivalent MEDLINE/PubMed citation record if that record does not already contain an abstract.
 The abstracts are derived from the PMC scanning project which is digitizing the back issues of participating PMC journals.
 As a result, additional records published prior to 1975 will contain abstracts.